llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 Relative angles of the IO in the platform reference space.
 See [Standard units](#Standard-units).

 ```
-io_euler_angles 66 10 20 88.5  ; degree=66  Euler angles with respect to the platform reference orientation, in degrees
+io_euler_angles degree 10 20 88.5  ; Euler angles with respect to the platform reference orientation, in degrees
 ```

 ### io_sampling_rate "U option"